wnyao/learning-notes/javascript/javascript/primitive-types.md

 - built-in object whose constructor returns a symbol primitive, also called a Symbol value or just a Symbol.
 - Every `Symbol()` call is guaranteed to return a unique Symbol.
 - Symbols are often used to add unique property keys to an object that won't collide with keys any other code might add to the object.
+- Symbol can simulate private variables that will not be traversed by conventional object methods.
+Require the use of `Object.getOwnPropertySymbols`

 ```js
 const sym1 = Symbol("foo");